MatrixManAtYrService/htutil/README.md

 ## Headless Terminal (`ht`)

-[ht](https://github.com/andyk/ht) lets you run subprocesses which are connected to a headless terminal.
+[ht](https://github.com/andyk/ht) connects a subprocess to a headless terminal.
 To understand why this is useful, consider the vim startup screen:
 ```
 ~                       VIM - Vi IMproved